splash-networks/capport/Aruba iAP/README.md

 ![Auth text settings](https://github.com/nasirhafeez/capport/blob/master/Aruba%20iAP/Auth%20Text%20Settings.png)

 The files `index.php` and `login.php` are for auth text based login.
-The file `userlogin.html` is for username password based login.
-It can be based on local user database or RADIUS.
+The file `userlogin.html` is for username password based RADIUS login.
+ It posts the entered username and password to `http://securelogin.arubanetworks.com` which resolves to the IP of the iAP.